meltingmedia/ResourceHider/README.md

 NOTE : You can easily restore your resources with the Custom Manager Page

+Since v0.2.x, Resource Hider is shipped with a Custom Resource Class to help your users manage hidden children.

 ## Installation

 * Install from package manager